 Dr. Levin received her bachelor’s in marine science from Boston University.
 She earned her master’s in public health and tropical medicine at James Cook University in Australia.
 During her graduate studies, she worked with the World Health Organization and the Myanmar Ministry of Health to create a sustainable, community-directed lymphatic filariasis control program for rural Myanmar.
 After returning to the U.S., she became program director for public health research at Chase Brexton Health Services in Baltimore, Md., overseeing research projects investigating adherence to HIV treatment regimens.

 Dr. Levin received her medical degree from Western University of Health Sciences in Pomona, Calif., and completed her residency in internal medicine at Baystate Medical Center/Tufts University School of Medicine in Springfield, Mass.
-In 2006, Dr. Levin, who joined the American Medical Association in her first year of medical school, was honored with the American Medical Association Foundation Leadership Award.
+In 2006 Dr. Levin, who joined the AMA in her first year of medical school, was honored with the American Medical Association Foundation Leadership Award.

 As a National Health Service Corps scholar, Dr. Levin began her career working in correctional medicine for the nonprofit Unity Health Care in Washington, D.C.
 Her work centered on patient care at the District of Columbia Jail and the Reentry Clinic, treating patients in half-way houses and residential drug treatment facilities.
 She now works as a hospital-based physician for the Mid-Atlantic Permanente Medical Group in the District of Columbia–Southern Maryland region.